civicrm/civicrm-dev-docs/docs/core/verify-fix.md

 !!! note "See also"
     This page is about verifying a fix after it has been merged into CiviCRM core.
 Also see instructions on [reviewing a core pull request](/core/pr-review.md) to learn how to review fixes *before* they are merged.

-Suppose you (or some like-minded spirit) report a bug on the [Jira](/tools/issue-tracking.md#jira).
+Suppose you (or some like-minded spirit) [report a bug](/tools/issue-tracking.md#guidelines).
 With a bit of luck, someone from the community (perhaps a core developer) reproduces the bug, writes a fix, and announces gleefully: "It's fixed!
 It took four hours, but I did it!"
 Hooray!
 Now what?
 How do you get the fix running on your system?
 How do you verify that the fix fixed exactly your problem?

 ## Step 1.
 Check the "Fix Version" in JIRA